Within close proximity to vibrant Covent Garden, Holborn and Chancery Lane, locating your business in Midtown is becoming increasingly popular.

 Why Have a Midtown Office?

-Midtown is the district where the City meets the West End, which makes LEO’s Midtown offices the ideal working hub for companies of all sizes and sectors.
+Midtown is the district where the City meets the West End, which makes The Argyll Club's Midtown offices the ideal working hub for companies of all sizes and sectors.
 The three vibrant districts which form Midtown, have it all; Bloomsbury, Holborn and St Giles, which broadly extend to Farringdon Street/Road in the East and Trafalgar Square/Tottenham Court Road in the West.

 London Overground Rail and underground Tube stations within the Midtown area include Holborn (Central and Piccadilly lines), Chancery Lane (Central line) and Farringdon (Circle, Hammersmith & City and Metropolitan lines), which also gives you access to the National Rail network.